 With Easter just around the corner, discover how you can enjoy a day out at Hardwick during the Easter break.

 With beautiful views, abundant wildlife and a variety of walking paths to take, the parkland is a great place to explore at this time of year.
 Don't be afraid to pack the wellies and go splashing in the puddles.
 The ponds are a great place to spot some birds including ducks and herons or perhaps the more elusive kingfisher.

-After a long walk along Hardwick park why not take a break and enjoy a take-away treat from the trailer including hot coffee or tea and pre-packaged snacks.
+After a long walk along Hardwick park why not take a break and enjoy a take-away treat from the restaurant including hot coffee, tea, sausage and bacon cobs, cakes and scones.

 Facilities and access

 The trailer and toilets can be found in the Stableyard just beyond visitor reception.
 Mobility parking is in the main car park, 100 yards from visitor reception.
 As you arrive, accessible toilets can be found in the Stableyard.
 Wheelchair access to the gardens and Lady Spencer's Walk.